gruntwork-io/toc/README.md

 ### Gruntwork Open Source Tools

 1. [terragrunt](https://github.com/gruntwork-io/terragrunt): A thin wrapper for Terraform that provides extra tools for working with multiple Terraform modules.

+1. [terratest](https://github.com/gruntwork-io/terratest): The swiss army knife of testing Terraform modules.
+This is a library written in Go that we use to test all of the code above.
+It contains a collection of useful utilities: e.g., apply and destroy Terraform code, SSH to servers and run commands, test HTTP endpoints, fetch data from AWS, build AMIs using Packer, run Docker builds, and so on.

 1. [fetch](https://github.com/gruntwork-io/fetch): A tool that makes it easy to download files, folders, and release assets from a specific git commit, branch, or tag of public and private GitHub repos.

 1. [gruntwork-installer](https://github.com/gruntwork-io/gruntwork-installer): A script to make it easy to install Gruntwork Modules.

+1. [bash-commons](https://github.com/gruntwork-io/bash-commons): A collection of reusable Bash functions for handling common tasks such as logging, assertions, string manipulation, and more.

+1. [pre-commit hooks](https://github.com/gruntwork-io/pre-commit): A collection of pre-commit hooks for Terraform, bash, Go, and more.

+1. [cloud-nuke](https://github.com/gruntwork-io/cloud-nuke): A tool for cleaning up your cloud accounts by nuking (deleting) all resources within it.

 ### Gruntwork Training Reference Materials